LokiKhvedrungr/sami-home-recipe-generator/README.md

 ### How to run
 1. Download ZIP or clone repo
 2. Open Terminal
-3. cd into the folder sami-home-recipe-generator
+3. cd into the folder sami-home-recipe-generator/src
 4. python3 main.py

 ####################